The Semester Calendar

-4.00 grade points
+|A||4.00 grade points – Excellent|

-1.70 grade points
+|B||3.00 grade points – Good|

-1.30 grade points
+|C||2.00 grade points – Fair|

-1.00 grade points
+|D||1.00 grade points – Passing|

-0.00 grade points
+|F||0.00 grade points – Failure|

 The following notations are also used in reporting student work:

-Leave of Absence granted during the semester|
+|L||Leave of Absence granted during the semester|

 |WC||Withdrawal from the College during semester|

 Credit/No Credit (“CR” “NC”)

 Students may take up to four credit hours per semester on the Credit/No Credit basis, but may not present for graduation more than 16 credit hours of their coursework on this basis.
-APL courses are excluded from these totals.

-If students wish to take a course on the Credit/No Credit basis, they must inform the Registrar by the end of the second week of classes for 14-week courses or, for seven-week courses only, by the end of the second week of the module.
-Cards for this purpose are available from the Registrar.
+If students wish to take a course on the Credit/No Credit basis, they must obtain their advisor’s approval and submit a signed CR/NC card to the Registrar’s Office by the end of the second week of classes for 14-week courses or, for seven-week courses only, by the end of the second week of the module.
 Students are cautioned that some courses may not be taken using this option.
-Courses not eligible for the Credit/No Credit system are so indicated in their course descriptions in the section entitled “Courses of Instruction.”
+Courses not eligible for the Credit/No Credit system are so indicated in their course descriptions.

 Credit, “CR,” will be awarded for course performance equivalent to, or higher than, a passing letter grade, “D.” No credit, “NC,” will be awarded for course performance equivalent to a failing letter grade,“F.”

 Grades of Incomplete

 Faculty stipulate grades of Incomplete (“IN”) when they believe that extenuating circumstances preclude completion of the work on time by the student.
 The student is responsible for providing evidence for the extenuating circumstances to the satisfaction of the faculty member, who has sole authority to grant the Incomplete.
 Incompletes are awarded with the expectation that the work will be completed by the student in a timely fashion.
-When instructors submit a grade of Incomplete, they also will submit the grade that will be awarded should no further work be submitted by the student.
+When instructors submit a grade of Incomplete, they must also submit the grade that will be awarded should no further work be submitted by the student.
 The instructor should formulate a plan for timely completion of the incomplete work, and this plan should be addressed in the Academic Performance Report the instructor submits explaining the Incomplete grade and specifying a tentative grade.

 After appropriate consultation with the student, the instructor will determine the date by which incomplete work must be completed.
 In all cases, the work must be completed no later than 30 days after the first day of classes of the semester or summer session in which the student is next registered.
-Students who have an “IN” but do not register in a subsequent semester or summer session must complete the work within 12 months.
-Extensions to these deadlines may only be granted by the Provost of the College or designee.
+Students who have an “IN,” but do not register in a subsequent semester or summer session, must complete the work within 12 months.
+Extensions to these deadlines may only be granted by the Provost or designee.
 If no information is provided by the instructor by the end of the 12 months, the grade that was originally submitted at the time the “IN” was assigned is posted to the transcript.